deadsnakes/python3.3/Doc/library/zipfile.rst

    (:mod:`zlib`, :mod:`bz2` or :mod:`lzma`) is not available, :exc:`RuntimeError`
    is also raised.
 The default is :const:`ZIP_STORED`.
-If *allowZip64* is ``True`` zipfile will create ZIP files that use the ZIP64 extensions when the zipfile is larger than 2 GB.
+If *allowZip64* is ``True`` zipfile will create ZIP files that use the ZIP64 extensions when the zipfile is larger than 2 GiB.
 If it is  false (the default) :mod:`zipfile` will raise an exception when the ZIP file would require ZIP64 extensions.
    ZIP64 extensions are disabled by default because the default :program:`zip` and :program:`unzip` commands on Unix (the InfoZIP utilities) don't support these extensions.

-   If the file is created with mode ``'a'`` or ``'w'`` and then :meth:`close`\ d without adding any files to the archive, the appropriate ZIP structures for an empty archive will be written to the file.
+   If the file is created with mode ``'a'`` or ``'w'`` and then :meth:`closed <close>` without adding any files to the archive, the appropriate ZIP structures for an empty archive will be written to the file.

    ZipFile is also a context manager and therefore supports the